 Everyone loves a little green in the house.
 Cleans the air, looks fresh, gives the kids something to play in...bonus points to the person that can actually keep them alive too.
 Wait, the kids or the plants?! :) :) :) Ok, bonus points for BOTH feats of amazingness!

-We may not have green thumbs over here, but we sure love house plants... so we took some of our simplest crafting materials and came up with a stunning macrame plant hanger tutorial.
+We may not have green thumbs over here, but we sure love house plants... so we took some of our simplest crafting materials and came up with a stunning corded plant hanger tutorial.

-Why?
 There’s only two knots you need to know.
-Is it really macrame?
+Is it technically macrame?
 Who knows.
 We’ll leave that for you to decide!

-- 15mm accent bead of your choice (can be purchased here).
+- 15mm accent bead of your choice (we used Navy Peony).
 You will need 15 or more beads, depending on how long you make your hanger.

 1. Measure out 8 lengths of 10 ft long cord.
 Cut out 2 additional pieces that are 2 ft in length - these smaller pieces will be used to secure your planter on the top and bottom.